Octopus Energy Referral Link £50 Credit – No code needed

 Octopus Energy referral link for £50 credit when switching.
 A code or voucher is not needed.
 Octopus Energy is one of the best energy suppliers in the UK.
 If you sign up with them via the link, they will credit you with £50 which you will then use as a discount towards future energy costs.

 The link takes you directly to the Octopus Energy website.
 If you sign up without a referral link you will lose out on the £50.
 Signing up is easy, you don’t need a discount code or promo voucher, all you do is go to the Octopus Energy website using the link I have provided.
-One you have clicked on the link you can check that you really are on the referrals section of the Octopus Energy website.
+Once you have clicked on the link you can check that you really are on the referrals section of the Octopus Energy website.

-I have been with Octopus Energy for about three years.
+I have been with Octopus Energy for about five years.
 They are not the cheapest but they offer good service.
 If you contact them via email they will reply within a few hours.
 I find their support very helpful.

 In order to compare energy suppliers it’s useful to find the kWh prices for both gas and electricity and the daily standing charge price.
 If you just use the suppliers website for comparison, they will usually give you misleading information on how much you can save.
 All the suppliers will claim that you can save by switching to them!